With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHuntington Vamc Charleston Va Clinic is a mental health treatment clinic in Kanawha County, West Virginia, located at 700 Technology Drive, 25309 zip code.
 Huntington Vamc Charleston Va Clinic provides telemedicine/telehealth and outpatient treatment.
-Huntington Vamc Charleston Va Clinic provides psychotropic medication, behavior modification and group therapy to seniors 65 or older, adults and young adults.
-Huntington Vamc Charleston Va Clinic also supports veterans, people with trauma and people with PTSD.
-Additional services provided by Huntington Vamc Charleston Va Clinic consist of intensive case management, supported housing and integrated primary care services.
+Huntington Vamc Charleston Va Clinic provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Huntington Vamc Charleston Va Clinic also supports people with PTSD, people with trauma and veterans.
+Additional services provided by Huntington Vamc Charleston Va Clinic consist of vocational rehabilitation services, diet and exercise counseling and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.